Will I Receive a Stimulus Check?

 Let’s look at an example:

 Marcia and Clark are married and file jointly.
 They have two children, ages 15 and 19.
 Marcia’s mother, whom they claim as a dependent for tax purposes, also lives with them.
-For prior stimulus checks, the government only considered them as having three qualifying people in their household; Marcia, Clark, and their 15 year old child for whom they claimed a child tax credit.
+For prior stimulus checks, the government only considered them as having three qualifying people in their household: Marcia, Clark, and their 15-year-old child, for whom they claimed a child tax credit.
 However, under the new program, the amount of their check would be $1,400 x 5 = $7,000.
-They are considered to have five people in their household, because in addition to Marcia and Clark, each of the two children and Marcia’s mother all qualify as dependents.
+They are considered to have five people in their household because, in addition to Marcia and Clark, each of the two children and Marcia’s mother all qualify as dependents.

 Change #2: Different phaseout ranges

 While the rules for who qualifies to be counted within the household are more generous, this part is less so.
 The income thresholds that determine what households are eligible to receive checks have come down quite a bit.
-While they are still based on Adjusted Gross Income (AGI), the dollar amounts are significantly less, and are uniform across households who use the same filing status regardless of how many qualifying dependents people are in the household.
+While they are still based on Adjusted Gross Income (AGI), the dollar amounts are significantly less and are uniform across households that use the same filing status regardless of how many qualifying dependents people are in the household.
 The new phaseout ranges are:

 Single: $75,000 – $80,000